 We’re not saying it’s a certainty since many other 5/9/14-eyes based VPNs ensure they keep no data at all – meaning there’s nothing for governments to request; still, it’s risk users take signing up to a service based in one of these countries.

-If we were only to discuss download speeds, amazing support, and raw security capability, TorGuard is a definite strong contender in the VPN marketplace.
+If we were only to discuss amazing support and raw security capability, TorGuard is a definite strong contender in the VPN marketplace.